tfgg/yournextmep/_candidates/eu2014/libdem/gordon-lishman.md

 person: gordon-lishman
 region: north-west
 party: libdem
-title: North West - Liberal Democrats - Gordon Lishman
+title: Gordon Lishman is running for MEP in North West for the Liberal Democrats
 incumbent: false
 ---